-I’ve written a few, I’ve edited a few, and I’ve even been one of those spooky writers.
+I’ve written a few, edited a few, and even been a ghost writer.
 Here are three books where I write as Frank Coles.

 From the reviews…